-A2 P2 All buildings must be contained within a building envelope determined by - • Building height and location of a building in relation to a frontage and site boundaries must - (a) (b) the applicable frontage setback; a distance of not less than 4.0m from the rear boundary or if an internal lot, a distance of 4.5m from the boundary not less than 4.0m from the y or if an internal lot, a (a) minimise likelihood for overshadowing of a habitable room or a required minimum area of private open space in any adjacent dwelling; abutting the rear boundary of the adjoining frontage site; minimise the apparent scale, bulk, massing and proportion relative to any adjacent building; (c) projecting a line at an angle of 450 from the horizontal at a height of 3.0m above natural ground level at each side boundary and at a distance of 4.0m from the rear boundary to a building height of be consistent with the streetscape; respond to the effect of the slope and orientation of the site; and not more than 8.5m above natural ground level if walls are setback - provide separation between buildings to attenuate impact (i) than 1.5m from each side y; or (ii) less thar 1.5m from a side boundary if a. uilt against an existing wall of an djoining building; or b. the the wall or walls - i. have the lesser of a total length of 9.0m or one-third of the boundary with the adjoining land; ii. there is no door or window in the wall of the building; and iii. overshadowing does not result in 50% of the private open space of an adjoining dwelling receiving less than 3 hours of sunlight between 9:00am and 3:00pm on 21st June. (d) e with any building envelope ealed plan of subdivision
+Building height and location of a building in relation to a frontage and site boundaries must -

+- (a) minimise likelihood for overshadowing of a habitable room or a required minimum area of private open space in any adjacent dwelling; - (b) minimise the apparent scale, bulk, massing and proportion relative to any adjacent building; - (c) be consistent with the streetscape; - d) respond to the effect of the slope and orientation of the site; and - (e) provide separation between buildings to attenuate impact

+- (i) not less than 1.5m from each side boundary; or - (ii) less than 1.5m from a side boundary if - a. built against an existing wall of an adjoining building; or - b. the wall or walls - - have the lesser of a total length of 9.0m or one-third of the boundary with the adjoining land; - ii. there is no door or window in the wall of the building; and - iii. overshadowing does not result in 50% of the private open space of an adjoining dwelling receiving less than 3 hours of sunlight between 9:00am and 3:00pm on 21st June. - (d) in accordance with any building envelope shown on a sealed plan of subdivision

-A3 Р3
+Site coverage must -

+- (a) not be more than 50%; or - (b) not be more than any building area shown on a sealed plan of subdivision

-Site coverage must - Site coverage must -
+Site coverage must -

-(a) not be more than 50%; or(b) not be more than any building area shown on a sealed plan of subdivision (a) provide a usable area for private open space, landscaping, vehicle parking, and service activity; and (b) be consistent with the streetscape
+- (a) provide a usable area for private open space, landscaping, vehicle parking, and service activity; and - (b) be consistent with the streetscape

-A4 Ρ4

-A garage, car port or external parking area and any area for the display, handling, or storage of goods, materials or waste, must be located behind the primary frontage of a building A, garage, carport or an external car parking area and any area for the display, handling, or storage of goods, materials or waste, must - (a) be consistent with the streetscape; (b) be required by a constraint imposed by size, shape, slope, orientation, and topography on development of the site; and (c) provide durable physical screening to attenuate appearance of the parking or loading area from a frontage and adjacent land
+A garage, car port or external parking area and any area for the display, handling, or storage of goods, materials or waste, must be located behind the primary frontage of a building

+A, garage, carport or an external car parking area and any area for the display, handling, or storage of goods, materials or waste, must -

+- (a) be consistent with the streetscape; - (b) be required by a constraint imposed by size, shape, slope, orientation, and topography on development of the site; and - (c) provide durable physical screening to attenuate appearance of the parking or loading area from a frontage and adjacent land
-A5 Р5

-Other than for a dwelling, the total width of openings in the frontage elevation of a garage or carport (whether freestanding or part of any other building) must be the lesser of - (a) 6.0m; or (b) half the width of the frontage Other than for a dwelling the frontage elevation of a garage or carport (whether freestanding or part of any other building) must minimise potential to dominate the streetscape
+Other than for a dwelling, the total width of openings in the frontage elevation of a garage or carport (whether freestanding or part of any other building) must be the lesser of -

+- (a) 6.0m; or - (b) half the width of the frontage

+Other than for a dwelling the frontage elevation of a garage or carport (whether freestanding or part of any other building) must minimise potential to dominate the streetscape.